-Halloween is a gorgeous and ghoulish time to visit Ireland, there are several world-class festivals in different locations throughout Ireland, hotel rates tend to be more favorable and it’s easier to get in and out around all our main attractions – plus the added bonus is that you get to spend more time in the snugs of pubs and enjoy a whiskey and a fireside chat.. we’ve highlighted our top three but many more throughout the island.
+Halloween is a gorgeous and ghoulish time to visit Ireland.
+There are several world-class Halloween festivals in different locations throughout Ireland.
+Moreover, hotel rates tend to be more favorable and it’s easier to get in and out of all our main

-LegenDerry – probably the best Halloween destination in the world
+LegenDerry – the best Halloween destination in the world

-Halloween’s origins date back over 2,000 years to the ancient Celtic festival of Samhain (sow-in), when, according to tradition, the ghosts of the dead returned to walk the earth before a new year began for the Celts on 1 November.
+Halloween’s origins date back over 2,000 years to the ancient Celtic festival of Samhain (sow-in).
+According to tradition, the ghosts of the dead returned to walk the earth before a new year began for the Celts on 1 November.

-Derry has a lot of creativity, and because it was a city of shirt factories, people also had the skills to put together great costumes.
-It was done among the local people long before it drew others in from abroad.
+Derry possesses a lot of creativity.
+It was a city of shirt factories where people had the skills to put together great costumes.
+Furthermore, It was done among the local people long before it drew others in from abroad.

 Bram Stoker Festival – 4 days of deadly Adventures

-The Bram Stoker Festival playfully celebrates the gothic, the mysterious, the after-dark and the supernatural, and delves into the legacy of one of Ireland’s most treasured authors
+The Bram Stoker Festival playfully celebrates the gothic, the mysterious, the after-dark, and the supernatural.
+Additionally, it delves into the legacy of one of Ireland’s most treasured authors

 Turning to fiction late in life, his masterpiece and most celebrated work Dracula appeared in 1897.

-Some scholars believe that the title came from the Irish word dreach-fhoula (pronounced drac-ula) meaning bad or tainted blood.
+Some scholars believe that the title came from the Irish word dreach-fhoula (pronounced drac-ula).
+This means bad or tainted blood.
 The expression is believed to refer to blood feuds between people or families.

 The Inaugural Púca Festival

-Púca is the name of Ireland’s newest festival that aims to position Ireland internationally as the home of Halloween.
+Púca is the name of Ireland’s newest festival.
+Moreover, the festival aims to position Ireland internationally as the home of Halloween.
 2019 is the festival’s inaugural year taking place this year in Ireland’s Ancient East.
 Rooted in ancient tradition, the festival will celebrate Ireland as the birthplace of Halloween with a full programme of events 31st October to 2nd November 2019.

-A spectacular festival of music and light complemented by rich harvest-inspired food experiences, Púca will celebrate a time when lights turns to dark, the veil between realities draws thin, rules can be broken, and the spirits move between worlds.‘Púca’, a character from Celtic folklore often associated with Samhain At Halloween, the Púca comes alive, changing the fortunes of those that cross it and immersing them in the true spirit of Halloween.
+Furthermore, a spectacular festival of music and light complemented by rich harvest-inspired food experiences.
+Púca will celebrate a time when lights turns to dark, the veil between realities draws thin, rules can be broken, and the spirits move between worlds.
+Additionally, ‘Púca’, is a character from Celtic folklore often associated with Samhain At Halloween.
+Thus, the Púca comes alive, changing the fortunes of those that cross it and immersing them in the true spirit of Halloween.